AndrasMarcellToth/HPQC/week_3/README.md

 This simple change makes the calculation significantly more computationally challenging by introducing multiplication.
 It is also a more physically meaningful property of a vector, that might be of interest in a real application.

 With an input of 10000, the programme took ~0.003 seconds to execute.
-It should be noted that the result here may be wrong due to integer overflow; however, this should not affect performance benchmarking.
 ```
 time ~/bin/magnitude_serial 10000
 Magnitude Squared: 32992300